peter88213/nvhelp-en/source/plot_menu.rst

 - Outcome/Decision/(custom)
 - Section notes

+The plot line titles are linked to the plot line descriptions (see below).

 .. note::
    Only "normal" sections appear in the plot grid.
    Sections of the "Unused" type are omitted.